 - Working with colleagues to build programming that is valuable to them and the community members.

-How can you determine your ideal community member persona?
+How can you determine your ideal online community persona?

 - Short survey — Asking people their age, location, what their specific challenges in your niche are, what they love about some of the online communities they are a part of, what could be improved and what they would love more of.
 You can easily create a survey using Google forms or Survey monkey.